PRX/Porter/README.md

 ### Image Transform

 `Image` tasks perform image manipulations on the source file.
 These are intended for static image files (eg, jpeg, png, webp, gif, svg.
 Currently the only supported destination mode is `AWS/S3`.
+A job can include any number of image tasks; each will perform the operation against the original state of the source file.

 Resize supports the following parameters: `Fit`, `Height`, `Position`, and `Width`.
 These follow the same rules as [sharp's](http://sharp.pixelplumbing.com/en/stable/api-resize/#parameters) parameters.
 The `Resize` property is optional; if excluded the task will not attempt to resize the image.
 All child properties of the `Resize` object are optional.